pachterlab/monod_examples/docs/source/usage.rst

 Inference
 ----------------

-The entire inference procedure can be carried out in a single function,:py:func:`inference.perform_inference`, using anndata or an h5ad filename as input.
+The entire inference procedure can be carried out in a single function, :py:func:`inference.perform_inference`, using anndata or an h5ad filename as input.

 .. code-block:: python